bkvogel/kumozu/README.md

 * Uses OpenBLAS sgemm to perform the matrix multiplications and optimized convolutions using the method described [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.137.482&rep=rep1&type=pdf).
 This method can use a bit more memory than the naive method but is often much faster.
 This makes it fast enough to experiment with datasets such as MNIST and CIFAR in a reasonable amount of time (if you have a fast CPU).

-* Any layer in a network (including the whole network) can use the Jacobian checker that is included in the base `Layer` class.
-This makes it easy to verify that a network or newly-created layer is computing its gradients correctly.
+* Any node/layer in a network (including the whole network) can use the Jacobian checker that is included in the base `Node` class.
+This makes it easy to verify that a network or newly-created node is computing its gradients correctly.

 #### Limitations

 * No GPU support.
+A design goal is to keep the code base as simple, efficient, and as platform agnostic as possible (ideally only requiring a compiler with C++11 support and a BLAS-optimized sgemm function), which currently seems to be at odds with adding GPU support.

 * Limited file IO capability.
 Currently, only a few C++ and Python functions are provided to load/save float-type multi-dimensional arrays to disk.
 This makes it possible to easily move multi-dimensional array data between Python scripts and the C++ code.
 No support for csv/text-formated files yet.